Dr Rebecca Mitchell

-Previously, Rebecca has worked as a Senior Policy Analyst in the Injury Prevention and Policy Branch of the NSW Department of Health where she was involved in injury prevention policy development and numerous injury prevention programs, such as the NSW Water Safety Taskforce, falls injury prevention, and a trial the World Health Organization's Safe Communities model.
-While at NSW Health, Rebecca was the recipient of the NSW Department of Health Award for Excellence in September 2003.
-Rebecca also worked as a Senior Officer in the Epidemiology Unit at the National Occupational Health and Safety Commission (NOHSC; now Safework Australia).
-While working at NOHSC, she was involved in an investigation of work-related fatalities in Australia, which included the identification of contributing factors to fatal incidents in industries such as agriculture, construction, forestry, fishing, and road transport, and Rebecca was a recipient of a public service Australia Day Achievement Medal in 2000.
-Other projects at NOHSC included the development of positive performance indicators of OHS performance for the construction industry in Australia; the evaluation of the implementation of the National OHS Improvement Framework in Australia; and the evaluation of an 8 and 12 h shiftwork roster system.
+Previously, Rebecca has worked as the Acting Manager of the Injury Prevention and Policy Branch of the NSW Ministry of Health and as a Senior Officer in the Epidemiology Unit at the National Occupational Health and Safety Commission (NOHSC; now Safework Australia).
+While working at NOHSC, she was involved in an investigation of work-related fatalities in Australia, the development of positive performance indicators of OHS performance for the construction industry in Australia; the evaluation of the implementation of the National OHS Improvement Framework in Australia; and the evaluation of an 8 and 12 h shiftwork roster system.

 All Rebecca's publications are here.